 a.
-Parents at this school are asked if their child has any health conditions or health issues on the enrolment form, which is filled out at the start of each school year.
-Parents of new children starting at other times during the year are also asked to provide this information on enrolment forms.
+Parents at this school are asked if their child help draw up a Healthcare Plan for children has any health conditions or health issues on the enrolment form, which is filled out at the start of each school year.
+Parents of new children starting at other times during the year g.
+Healthcare Plans are used to create a are also asked to provide this information on enrolment forms.